Yosef Carmon

 Yosef Carmon (יוסף כרמון; 14 June 1933 – 2 March 2022) was an Israeli actor and theatre director.

-Early life and education
+Biography

 Born in Radom in 1933 to parents who were both tanners and the only son out of five children, Carmon's parents and three of his sisters were killed in the Treblinka extermination camp during the Holocaust.
 However, he and his surviving sister fled from persecution and they made aliyah in 1946 along with other orphans from the Holocaust.
 After arriving in Israel, Carmon lived in Degania Bet, where he worked in a chicken coop and a carpentry shop before serving in the IDF.
 After his performance in the military band, he was recommended for performing at the Cameri Theatre.
 He studied acting and directing in London, Middlesex.